-Each of us is expected to read this document promptly upon receiving it and to act in accordance with the Code.
+Each of us is expected to read and abide by this document promptly upon receiving it.
 No written policy can definitively set forth the appropriate action for all business situations, but this Code is designed to establish basic principles for you to follow.
-The use of good judgment, coupled with a high sense of personal integrity, is, of course, always the best policy.
+Of course, the use of good judgment, coupled with a high sense of personal integrity, is always the best policy.